-If you and your spouse lived in separate foreign households, you each may claim qualified expenses for your own household on your separate Forms 2555 only if:
+If you and your spouse lived in separate foreign households, you each may claim qualified expenses for your own household only if:

-- Your tax homes were not within a reasonable commuting distance of each other and - 2.
+- 1. Your tax homes were not within a reasonable commuting distance of each other and - 2.
 Each spouse's household was not within a reasonable commuting distance of the other spouse's tax home.
-This is true even if you and your spouse file a joint return.